pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 #### You cannot will an argument.

 > “If you argue and rankle and contradict, you may achieve a victory sometimes; but it will be an
-> empty victory because you will never get your oponent’s good will. ~ Benjamin Franklin
+> empty victory because you will never get your opponent's good will. ~ Benjamin Franklin

 ✨ **Magic phrase:** Well, now, look.
 I thought otherwise but I may be wrong.
 I frequently am.
 And if I am wrong, I want to be put right.
 Let's examine the facts.